HelenLangers/CC_MERN_habit_tracker_project/README.md

 * Add a 'next page' to the search results
 * Be able to add a recipe to a favourite recipe list for later use
 * Split total meals into a daily meal list

+# Responsibilities
+# Helen
+* Understand and connect to the API
+* Render out the results from the API using a flip card visual